Formalities for UK nationals to enter Mauritius

 TRAVEL RESTRICTIONS TO MAURITIUS FROM EBOLA-AFFECTED COUNTRIES

-Mauritius Authorities have imposed a restriction for travel into Mauritius for those travelling with passports from the following countries: Liberia, Guinea-Conakry, Sierra Leone and Congo (RDC).
-Furthermore, any passenger (of any other nationality) having been to any one of those countries within the past 2 months will not be allowed entry into Mauritius until further notice.
+Mauritius Authorities have imposed a restriction for travel into Mauritius for those travelling with passports from the following countries: Liberia, Guinea-Conakry and Sierra Leone.
+Furthermore, any passenger (of any other nationality) having been to any one of those countries within the past 21 days will not be allowed entry into Mauritius until further notice.

 Domestic travel to/from Rodrigues